mcmath/deep-map/README.md

         <ul>
           <li>
             <strong>value</strong> &lt;<code>any</code>&gt;
-            The value being transformed
+            The value being transformed.
           </li>
           <li>
             <strong>key</strong> &lt;<code>string | number</code>&gt;
-            The key name or numerical index of the value being transformed
+            The key or index of the value being transformed.
+In the case of plain objects, this will be a string; in the case of arrays, this will be a number.
           </li>
         </ul>
         The return value determines the value at the same position on the